Singapore oil trader Hin Leong owes $3.85 bln to banks - sources

 The firm's biggest lenders include HSBC Holdings HSBA.L, DBS DBSM.SI, Overseas-Chinese Banking Corp OCBC.SI, Bank of China 601988.SS, Societe Generale SOGN.PA and Standard Chartered STAN.L, said the second source, who was briefed on the discussions.

+Separately, Hin Leong owed Bank of China about $200 million, a third source with knowledge of the matter said.

+All sources spoke on condition of anonymity given the sensitivity of the matter.

-HSBC, DBS, OCBC and Standard Chartered declined to comment, while the other banks did not immediately respond to requests for comment.
+HSBC, DBS, OCBC, Standard Chartered and ABN Amro declined to comment, while Bank of China did not immediately respond to requests for comment.

+OBS was the third-largest bunker fuel supplier by volume in Singapore in 2019.
+The move comes as demand for marine fuel has slumped due to a slowdown in global shipping activity amid the coronavirus outbreak.

+OBS owns a dedicated fleet of 14 Maritime and Port Authority of Singapore licensed bunker barges, according to the company's website.
+It supplied about 3 million to 4 million tonnes of bunkers in 2019, according to estimates by industry sources.

-(Reporting by Roslan Khasawneh, Jessica Jaganathan, Chen Aizhu and Anshuman Daga; editing by Richard Pullin)
+(Reporting by Roslan Khasawneh, Jessica Jaganathan, Chen Aizhu and Anshuman Daga; additional reporting by Koustav Samanta and Seng Li Peng; writing by Florence Tan; editing by Richard Pullin and Himani Sarkar)

 ((Jessica.Jaganathan@thomsonreuters.com; +65 6870 3822; Reuters Messaging: jessica.jaganathan.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/j3ssi3))